-Rectal washouts are performed to decompress the lower intestine and deflate the abdomen by removing gas and stool using small amounts of Sodium Chloride 0.9% (normal saline).They are:
+Rectal washouts are performed to decompress the lower intestine and deflate the abdomen by removing gas and stool using small amounts of Sodium Chloride 0.9% (normal saline).

 This guideline is to assist clinicians performing rectal washouts for patients of all ages at the RCH.

-Meconium Plug: Inspissated (thickened) and immobile meconium causes a transient form of distal colonic or rectal obstruction.
+- Meconium Plug: Inspissated (thickened) and immobile meconium causes a transient form of distal colonic or rectal obstruction.

 nursing assessment guideline.

 Assess and record any signs of bowel obstruction in the EMR flowsheets.
 These include:

 Note: Green vomitus/nasogastric aspirate

 indicates the presence of bile, making bowel obstruction more likely.
 If

 - Describe e.g. tight, shiny, soft, firm, visible bowel loops, visible veins

 - Describe degree of distension of the abdomen prior to performing rectal washout